 This guide provides students and faculty studying materials science and engineering with links to the best library and internet resources.
 Also includes recommendations for doing a rigorous literature review, how to stay current in your area, and using citation management software.

-The TABS on this guide:
+The SIDE HEADINGS on this guide include:

 Knovel A full text database of handbooks, encyclopedias and manuals for most areas of engineering.
 Great place to find quick facts, formulas and properties of materials.

 SciFinder An index to journal articles, conference papers, dissertations and patents for all areas of pure and applied chemistry.
 Also has sections for chemical reactions, properties of substances, and catalog of manufacturers/suppliers.